Friday 10 May 2024

 What happened to Wilson has changed our life, and nobody else can understand how different it is.

 But Maggie’s is… just a wonderful place, I really don’t know what else I can say.
 It’s just a very warm and comforting place and supportive place.
-It doesn’t matter what you’ve gone thorough, Maggie’s is there.
+It doesn’t matter what you’ve gone through, Maggie’s is there.

 At Maggie’s, we feel supported, and not alone.